-Grass clippings are not super absorbent, but make a great addition to any other bedding material.
+Grass clippings in a chicken run or coop are not going to be super absorbent, but make a great addition to any other bedding material.
 Spread it out on a tarp and let it dry out in the warm sun before adding it to your chicken run.
 It will help to keep the chickens off the muddy ground.

 IN CHICKEN RUN